This section is designed to assist clubs with information and resources necessary to fulfill the requirements of BC Archery programs.

 - Clubs must be aware of and become familiar with BC Archery's policies and begin to implement these or similar policies of their own.
 Beginning in 2021 clubs will be required to abide by, at minimum, the policies of BC Archery (Clubs may have more stringent policies of their own).

 Failure to meet these criteria and/or submit all the listed documents may result in delays or rejection of your application.
+Use this checklist to assist with your application submission.

 Hosting BC Archery Championships